Eat Just partners with Proterra to launch a new subsidiary in Asia – TechCrunch

 Once completed, the Singapore facility will “generate thousands of metric tons of protein,” said Eat Just’s announcement.
 Eat Just Asia also received support from the Singaporean government’s Economic Development Board.

-In addition to Just Egg, Eat Just and Proterra said they are also in talks to expand their partnership to include the development of plant-based meat alternatives.
+In addition to Just Egg, Eat Just and Proterra said they are also in talks to expand their partnership to include the development of cultured meat, which is real meat that is made from cells instead of animals that are raised and slaughtered.

 Eat Just’s current distribution partners in Asia include SPC Samlip in South Korea, Betagro in Thailand and an as-of-yet undisclosed new partner in China, where Just Egg is already available on Alibaba’s Tmall and JD.com.

-Based in San Francisco and formerly known as Hampton Creek, Eat Just has received total of about $220 million in funding, according to Crunchbase.
+Based in San Francisco and formerly known as Hampton Creek, Eat Just has received more than $300 million in funding and is valued at $1.2 billion, according to Andrew Noyes, head of Global Communications at Eat Just.
 Its investors include Khosla Ventures and Li Ka-Shing.

 Eat Just announced in March that it will focus on global expansion this year, with partnerships in North America, Latin America, Europe and Asia.

-Note: Editors’ Note: This post has been updated to note the future development of cultured meat and accurate funding/valuation information for Eat Just.